arquitecturaaadcm/mapbakery.github.io/README.md

 I've changed the following things in my MODA map compared to the original OODA loop:

 * I've replaced Observe with Map.
 To be able to map you must be a good observer and sketcher.
 * I made it look like a subway diagram by removing the feedback and implicit guidance arrows.
 Like in the London Underground you can start where you want and go from every point to every other point.
 And you can skip intermediate points if you want.
+So it's not longer a loop but a undirected graph.
 * I've added a feature called Patterns.
 This is a kind of library which can be internal in the heads of people or external, e.g. a folder where sketched maps are stored.
+This concept is borrowed from the OODA loop example in <a href="http://weblog.tetradian.com/2020/02/09/on-change-mapping-books-and-more/">Tom Graves his Change-mapping book</a>.
-This concept is borrowed from the OODA loop example in Tom Graves his Change-mapping book.
+* I've added a feature called Patterns.
+This is a kind of library which can be internal in the heads of people or external, e.g. a folder where sketched maps are stored.
+This concept is borrowed from the OODA loop example in [Tom Graves his Change-mapping book](http://weblog.tetradian.com/2020/02/09/on-change-mapping-books-and-more/).

-The MODE has 5 line which will be described in the following paragraphs.
+The MODE map has 5 different colored lines which will be described in the following paragraphs.

 #### Directing